kahunacoder/vscode-php-web/README.md

-# VS Code Settings for Full Stack Web Development with PHP
+# Visual Studio Code Settings for Full Stack Web Development with PHP

 These are the extensions, settings, fonts and applications I use for web development using vscode.